 Freckles

 Freckles are small, flat, brown spots that are usually genetic.
-While harmless, freckles tend to darken with sun exposure and are more common in people with lighter skin tones.
+While harmless, they tend to darken with sun exposure and are more common in people with lighter skin tones.
+Protection from sun exposure is important to prevent worsening of pigmentation.

 Causes of Dark Spots on Skin